benman64/subprocess/README.md

 - On windows terminating a process sends CTRL_BREAK_EVENT instead of hard termination.
 You can send a SIGKILL and it will do a hard termination as expected.

-# Design

-stdin, stdout, stderr are macros, so it's not possible to use those variable names.
-Instead c++ variable names is used cin, cout, cerr where the std* would have been respectively.

-PopenBuilder was a bad idea.
-Removed, now only RunBuilder remains which is enough.
-Have both is too confusing.
+Becareful as this may kill your process as it's sent to the process group.
+See send_signal for more details.
+- cin, cout, cerr variable names are used instead of stdin, stdout, stderr as std* are macros and cannot be used as names in C++.

 # current progress

-all tests pass on linux & mac.
-Most pass under mingw.
-MSVC all tests pass but I don't believe it because mingw has some fail cases.
-Must be a bug in some of the tests.
+All tests pass on linux & mac.
+Most pass under mingw & MSVC.

-# not good

-- due to types c++ is more wordy
-- should termination deviate from what python does?
-Python sends the equivalent SIGKILL on windows.
-I don't understand why, and it makes sense to send CTRL+Break.
-  Being different may be a surprise to python developers.
-But not being different will be a surprise to people not aware of what python subprocess does.

 # Changelog